unknwon/orbiter/README.md

 ## WTF?

-Oh well, it is just a tool to collect webhook history when you don't have time to process them all at the moment.
+Oh well, it is just a tool to collect webhook history when you don't have time to process them at the moment.

-Or, maybe you want to study later.
+Or, maybe you want to study the history later to understand a basic user action flow.

 And nothing else, sorry!

+## Acknowledgments

+- [AdminLTE](https://almsaeedstudio.com/): Open source Bootstrap 3 admin template
+- [Font Awesome](http://fontawesome.io/): The iconic font and CSS toolkit

 ## License